 They SHOULD report errors when processing non-conforming instances of the document format when doing so does not pose an undue processing or performance burden.

-In order for producers to be considered conformant, they must observe the following rules:
+For producers to be considered conformant, they MUST observe the following rules:

 They MUST NOT generate any new, non-conforming instances of the document format.